(Carbon toned with the minimum and best cool pigments to make a neutral print.)

 The reality is that most inkjet papers will probably fail before the carbon image fades.
 It is the color pigments that are the weak link.
 As such, having a small amount of the highest quality color inks makes the most sense if long life is an issue.
 While 100% carbon is the ideal, most want a neutral print.
 On the other hand, 100% carbon on Arches watercolor (not inkjet) paper should outlast all of the inkjet prints, as noted below.
 Arches can be printed with 100% carbon and still have the appearance on the wall of a neutral B&W print.

 Good, deep blacks are a characteristic I, like most B&W photographers, expect in a top quality B&W print.
-Here, I have found and verified with one-degree light meter readings that the best matte papers often have a deeper black than do the glossy papers when both types are displayed indoors, on the walls, under glass/acrylic in normal office and home environments.
-However, when the glossy or satin paper is displayed without any glass/acrylic over it, the greater dmax of the glossy paper type can give a print a significant advantage.
-It's all about the display situation and reflections, balanced against other factors like preferred style and degree of protection of the image.
+When satin paper is displayed without any glass/acrylic over it, the greater dmax of the satine paper type can give a print a significant advantage.

 Arches un-coated watercolor papers have an outstanding reputation in the painting world, where they have been used for hundreds of years by artists.
 And they can make excellent carbon pigment B&W prints.
 In general Arches is not quite as smooth as coated inkjet papers, but more than adequate for large display prints.
 Note that the backside of the paper is much less likely than the front side to have fibers sticking out of the surface.
 While there are other high quality watercolor papers, Arches achieves the highest dmax (deepest blacks) of any un-coated paper I've tested.
 In fact, Eboni v.
 1.1 achieves a dmax that is better than the vast majority of inkjet papers with OEM MK.
+That said, Arches requires two MK ink positions to reach its dmax.
+Because I use QuadToneRip and fill my own printer inkcartridges, it is not a problem for me.
 With no coatings or laminations to crack or flake off, these un-coated watercolor papers are likely to age much better than coated inkjet papers.
 While I suggest this paper as a benchmark, and I use it, uncoated watercolor papers require special workflows and inks to make good images.
 They are not what I recommend for most people.
 There are many very good inkjet papers.
 The best matte papers look excellent and will last a very long time with proper handling and display.
 I note and profile many of these in the various PDFs I have posted on printer and ink workflows.

 Note also that B&W images made with dyes can display color shifts when viewed under different lighting conditions.
 This was mostly a problem with old-style fluorescent lights.
 Older lights with Color Rendering Indices (CRI's) of less than 80 may result in a green/cyan tone shift that is significant.